Please read How to Use Your Essential Oils Safely before using essential oils in your Cooking Recipes.

 Have you ever wished your everyday meals could pack more flavor or offer more health benefits?
 Cooking with essential oils might be the answer.
 Not only can essential oils elevate the taste of your dishes, but they also offer internal wellness benefits that can transform your cooking experience.

 Not all essential oils are created equal!
 When using oils in cooking, it's vital to check that the oil is marked for internal use.
 Oils purchased from general stores, like lemon oil from Kmart, are often meant for fragrance only, and using them in your food can be unsafe.
-Stick to high-quality, certified oils, like doTerra's pure therapeutic-grade oils, which are safe for internal use.
+Stick to high-quality, certified pure grade oils, like doTerra's pure therapeutic-grade oils.
+Always check the label and instructions of each essential oil to ensure the essential oil is meant for internal use, while many oils can be used internally not all of them can be used for cooking or ingesting because of their chemical makeup.

 I first tried essential oils in baking, one day when I was making Banana Bread and realised I had no Ginger then thought oh I could use my Ginger Essential Oil!
-And wow I now use my Ginger oil in everything that calls for Ginger as I find the Essential Oil seems to have more depth than the powdered Ginger in a box.
+I checked my bottle to make sure it was safe to use as a flavouring (internally - yes it was) and wow I now use my Ginger oil in everything that calls for Ginger as I find the Essential Oil seems to have more depth than the powdered Ginger in a box.

 Essential Oils are actually plants so why would you not use them in cooking.
 Derived from the leaves, peels, roots, bark depending on each plant these oils can really transform ordinary dishes into the extraordinary.